 It’s good to view the TRIO℠ Credit Card in the backdrop of other reward credit cards, to get a better sense of its value.
 We took a look at some of the most popular options out there and compared the cards below.

-The Citi Double Cash Card is the better option for anyone who shops at a variety of merchants.
+The Citi® Double Cash Card - 18 month BT offer is the better option for anyone who shops at a variety of merchants.
 This card offers 1% cash back whenever you make a purchase, and another 1% back when that transaction is paid off.
-That effectively works out to a 2% rewards rate.
 This makes it one of the simplest reward credit cards to use.
 There is no need to worry about optimizing for categories, or thinking about how to redeem points.
 You simply shop and get the money credited to your account each month.
-The one downside to the Citi Double Cash Card is that it has no sign-up bonus.
+The one downside to the Citi® Double Cash Card - 18 month BT offer is that it has no sign-up bonus.
 Therefore, if you choose to go with this card over the TRIO℠ Credit Card, you will be potentially missing out on an easy $100.
-It's also worth mentioning that the Citi Double Cash Card was named as one of this year's top cash back credit cards.
+It's also worth mentioning that the Citi® Double Cash Card - 18 month BT offer was named as one of this year's top cash back credit cards.

 The Chase Freedom® has the potential to give significantly better returns to cardholders than the TRIO℠ Credit Card.
 Users get 5% cash back on categories that rotate each quarter, up to a quarterly maximum of $1,500.
 Purchases outside of that will earn users just 1% back.
 Though certain categories repeat year-to-year, there is an element of unpredictability to this card’s reward structure.
 If you can generally get 25% to 50% of your purchases throughout the year to fall into one of these bonus buckets, you’ll be coming out ahead with the Chase Freedom®.
 Otherwise, if this type of uncertainty bothers you, and you rather have a consistent and fixed rewards program, you should go with the TRIO℠ Credit Card.